Drinking While Pregnant

 - Low body weight

 - Problems with the heart, kidney, or bones

 - A smooth ridge between the nose and upper lip

 Alcohol Abuse During Pregnancy

 Many doctors maintain any alcohol use during pregnancy is abuse because it can potentially impact the baby.
 The most severe cases of FASDs can be linked to the mother’s excessive drinking during pregnancy.

-The CDC found that 1 in 10 pregnant women drink; 1 in 20 reported binge drinking in the past 30 days.
+The CDC found that 1 in 7 pregnant people drink; 1 in 20 reported binge drinking in the past 30 days.

 Binge drinking is defined as a pattern of drinking that brings a person’s blood alcohol content to 0.08% or above, typically achieved by drinking about 4 drinks in 2 hours for most women and roughly 5 drinks in the same amount of time for men.
 Tragically, all babies exposed to alcohol in the womb risk developing a lifelong disorder.

 Looking for a place to start?

-If a mother-to-be is struggling with alcohol dependency, there is often more to her situation.
-It is important for pregnant women to find care that will treat their AUD and the root causes of their addiction.
+If a parent-to-be is struggling with alcohol dependency, there is often more to their situation.
+It is important for pregnant individuals to find care that will treat their AUD and the root causes of their addiction.